Sex and Consent

 People with disability have a right to have sex and feel good about it.
 There are also lots of other ways to be intimate in a relationship without having sex.
 For example, holding hands, cuddling and kissing.

-Despite common views that people with disability are asexual or do not have sex, having a disability does not change your sexuality and your sexual desires.
+Despite a common assumption that people with disability are asexual or do not have sex, having a disability does not change your sexuality and your sexual desires.
+It's normal, healthy and natural to want to have sex.
+There are ways to make sex safer, more comfortable and enjoyable with a disability.

 Fact: Many people with disability can and do have sex.
 One of the biggest barriers to expressing your sexuality can often be what other people think.

-Some people with disability may be concerned about having sex due to physical limitations, fatigue or pain.
+Some people with disability may be concerned about having sex due to limited movement, fatigue or pain.
 But this does not mean they cannot have sex.
-You may just have to do it differently.
-Some things that can help include:
+Some things that can help make sex more enjoyable include:

 What is consent?